 Best for the Gym

-Key features to prioritise: Double-wall insulation, secure flip or push-button lid, 500ml–750ml capacity, durable construction.
+Key features to prioritise: Vacuum insulation, secure screw-on one-touch lid, 700ml–950ml capacity, durable construction.

 Best for the Office